Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 The right policy can provide peace of mind for you and your family.

 Can I get life insurance if I have coronary heart disease?

 It depends on the extent of the disease and your current health.
 An active person with early-stage CAD and no other risk factors may qualify for life insurance at competitive rates, while someone who has a more advanced case or is also overweight or diabetic may be denied coverage.

-Many people with CAD fall somewhere in the middle, which means that you may be offered coverage — but at a higher cost.
+Many people with cardiomyopathy fall somewhere in between the lowest and highest risk classes, which means that you may be offered coverage — but at a higher cost.

 What options do I have if I’m denied coverage?

 Start by talking with the insurer to learn more about why your application was denied.
 If you were recently diagnosed or hospitalized, the insurer may have a waiting period before you’re able to qualify.